Honda Civic Recommended Maintenance Schedule

 Unsure of your Honda Civic maintenance schedule?
-Always check your owner’s manual, but here, Westbrook Honda provides Branford drivers with general information on what service is needed when.
-Keep in mind that maintenance schedules are largely based on your driving conditions.
+Always check your owner’s manual, but here, Westbrook Honda provides New London drivers with general information on what service is needed when for your Honda Civic Si or hatchback.
+Keep in mind that maintenance schedules are largely based on your driving conditions and habits.
 For example, stop-and-go driving or extremely hot weather may cause more wear and tear.
 Learn more about your Honda Civic service schedule from the experts at Westbrook Honda.

 As long as no light appears indicating Honda Civic maintenance codes, the following services should be completed every 7,500 miles: